Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Discussion

 \subsection{Ablation Studies}

-In this section, we present extensive ablation studies to demonstrate the efficacy of the design modules.
-The experiments are conducted on both the DFC23 and GBH datasets, using our proposed pipeline, with U-Net as the backbone network.
+We conduct extensive ablation experiments to evaluate the contribution of each design component in our proposed pipeline.
+All experiments are conducted on the DFC23 and GBH datasets, utilizing the U-Net as the backbone.